Nutrient Shortfalls: Common Vitamins You Might Be Lacking, and Why

-Over 95% of Americans are not meeting the recommendations for Vitamin D.1 Vitamin D is a powerhouse nutrient for our overall well-being that supports various aspects of health, including bone, muscle and immune system health.†
+Over 95% of Americans are not meeting the recommendations for Vitamin D from diet alone.
+This nutrient shortfall can impact an individual’s overall health and well-being.
+Vitamin D is a powerhouse nutrient for our overall health that supports various aspects of health, including bone, muscle and the immune system.†

-Over 50% of Americans fall short in magnesium.1 Magnesium is a key mineral that helps support heart, muscle, and nerve function.
+Over 50% of Americans fall short in magnesium.
+Magnesium is a key mineral that helps support heart, muscle, and nerve function.
 It also helps convert food into cellular energy.†

 Although genetics plays a role in determining our health, most of our health outcomes are controlled by our lifestyle.
 This includes, of course, the dietary choices we make.
-It's important to be aware of what your current daily diet may be lacking.
+It's important to be aware of what your current daily diet may be lacking, that way you can work on closing nutrient gaps and addressing any nutrient deficiencies, as determined by your healthcare practitioner.
 Dietary supplements play an important role in helping to fill nutrient gaps.

-Vitamin D is essential for numerous functions in the body, including bone health, immune system function and cell regulation.3,† Vitamin D also supports muscle function, muscle strength and balance.4,† Vitamin D is naturally found in very few foods, such as fatty fish and egg yolks; some cereals and milk are fortified with it.
+Vitamin D is essential for numerous functions in the body, including bone health, immune system function and cell regulation.
+Vitamin D also supports muscle function, muscle strength and balance.
+Vitamin D is naturally found in very few foods, such as fatty fish and egg yolks; some cereals and milk are fortified with it.
 However, you would have to consume large amounts of these natural and fortified sources to meet your Vitamin D needs.
-For example, you would need to consume approximately 20 glasses of milk per day5 to achieve 50 mcg (2000 IU) of Vitamin D, a daily recommended level associated with healthy Vitamin D blood levels.6
+For example, you would need to consume approximately 20 glasses of milk per day to achieve 50 mcg (2000 IU) of Vitamin D, a daily recommended level associated with healthy Vitamin D blood levels.†

 Our skin has the unique ability to make Vitamin D through UVB rays from the sun.
 However, using sunscreen will block nearly 99% of Vitamin D production in the skin.
 In addition to missing this key nutrient in our diets and limiting sun exposure, there are other factors that increase risk for Vitamin D insufficiency: taking medications that interfere with Vitamin D absorption or metabolism, suffering from a malabsorption syndrome, being older in age, having darker skin, or becoming overweight or obese which increases the need for Vitamin D. A daily Vitamin D supplement can help ensure you are meeting your Vitamin D requirements.
 Talk to your physician or health care practitioner about getting your Vitamin D level tested, to determine how much Vitamin D is right for you.